-During the year, IGD's Nominations and Remuneration Committee was made up as follows:
+The current IGD's Appointments and Remuneration Committee is made up as follows:

-- (i) from 1 January 2021 to 15 April 2021: Rossella Saoncella (Chair), Livia Salvini and Timothy Guy Michele Santini, all independent directors; - (ii) from 20 April 2021 to 31 December 2021: Timothy Guy Michele Santini (Chair), Rossella Schiavini and Silvia Benzi, all independent directors.
+(i) Timothy Guy Michele Santini (Chair), Rossella Schiavini and Silvia Benzi, all independent directors.

-The current Nominations and Remuneration Committee in office was appointed by the Board of Directors on 20 April 2021, following the re-election of the Board by the AGM of 15 April 2021.
+The current Appointments and Remuneration Committee in office was appointed by the Board of Directors on 20 April 2021, following the re-election of the Board by the AGM of 15 April 2021.

-The Nominations and Remuneration Committee consists of three non-executive independent directors appointed by the Board, which also appoints its Chair.
+The Appointments and Remuneration Committee consists of three non-executive independent directors appointed by the Board, which also appoints its Chair.